 Working in partnership with the Environment Agency, a catchment management group has been established for each area to gather information and views from stakeholders, users of the river and residents to begin to create an achievable, holistic vision for the catchment.

 The project for the tidal Thames, Your Tidal Thames, is one of 25 pilot catchment projects, funded by Defra.
-The ‘Your Tidal Thames’ project is a joint project between Thames21, Thames Estuary Partnership (TEP), Thames Strategy Kew to Chelsea and the Thames Landscape Strategy based on a community approach to river management.
+The ‘Your Tidal Thames’ project is a joint project between Thames21 and Thames Estuary Partnership (TEP) advised by Thames Strategy Kew to Chelsea and the Thames Landscape Strategy based on a community approach to river management.

 The project covers the tidal area of the River Thames – from Teddington Lock downstream to Haven Point on the north bank of the Thames Estuary in Essex and Warden Point on the south bank in Kent.